ubports/docs.ubports.com/porting/halium_7-1/Building.rst

 Build the Halium system image
 -----------------------------

-First you need to build the Halium system image according to the the Halium porting guide.
+First you need to build the Halium system image according to the Halium porting guide.
 This is not a build you need to install.
 It is simply a preparation for the actual build for your port.
 In other words it a test to confirm that you have set up a viable source tree that can be used to do the final build.

 Head over to `the Halium porting guide <http://docs.halium.org/en/latest/porting/first-steps.html#set-up-your-build-device>`_ and follow the steps described there remembering that you are building Halium 7.1.